Greenwood

 Children -

-Son- John D. Leflore; Daughters- Rebecca
+Son- John D. Leflore; Daughters- Rebecca Harris,

-Harris, Jane; Son-in-law- James C.
+Jane; Son-in-law- James C. Harris

 Grandchildren -

-Grandsons- Greenwood L. & John B.
+Grandsons- Greenwood L. & John B. Halsey,

-Halsey, Louis Leflore, Greenwood
+Louis Leflore, Greenwood

 Leflore, Louis Harris.

-Granddaughters-
+Granddaughters- Martha Davis,

-Martha Davis, Florence Harris.
+Florence Harris.

 His cemetery marker reads: